cilium/cilium/Documentation/gettingstarted/egress-gateway.rst

 -------------------------------------

 Based on the specific configuration of the cloud provider and network interfaces it is possible that traffic leaves a node from the wrong interface.
+This happens in particular on EKS in ENI mode.

 To work around this issue, Cilium can be instructed to install the necessary IP rules and routes to route traffic through the appropriate network-facing